 - i.
 Develop District Action Plans through a consultative process involving Departments of Women and Child Development, Health and Education.
 A model template for District Level Action Plan under BBBP is at Appendix-2.
 Other line departments may also be consulted for formulation of plan. - ii.
-Wherever urban local bodies/cities exist, the DAP will be formulated in consultation with Head of ULB/officer nominated by Municipal Commissioner to address the issue in urban context. - iii.
+Wherever urban local bodies/cities exist, the DAP will be formulated in consultation with Head of ULB/officer nominated by Municipal Commisioner to address the issue in urban context. - iii.
 Other stakeholders may be called as Special Invitees for DTF meetings to establish convergence with different schemes and programmes. - iv.
 Provide guidance for implementation of Multi-Sectoral action in the district. - v.
 Undertake monthly review of the progress on the activities listed in the Department Plans of action at the district level.

 - vi.
 Nominate Nodal Officer (Senior Official) from each Department for formulation, implementation and monitoring of District Action Plans under overall supervision of DC/DM. - vii.
 Designate a Coordinating Officer amongst them to facilitate the process of formulation of District Action Plan. - viii.
 Review the implementation of PC&PNDT Act.
 Follow-up with district Judge on PNDT cases and submit monthly report to the State Authority with copy to PNDT Division, MoHFW, GOI. - ix.
-Establish linkages with: - Local NGOs/CBOs/SHGs working on the issues related to Gender, Child Sex Ratio, Education, Health, Gender based violence and Child Protection. - Schools, colleges, professional colleges and universities, NYKS and NSS to promote youth campaign on value of girl child and enable her education. - Voluntary Associations, Doctor's Associations, Teacher's Associations, Commercial Associations, Rotary Club, Lion's Club etc. - Corporates to mobilize resources under Corporate Social Responsibility. - x.
-Undertake overall responsibility for measurable changes in identified indicators related to CSR/SRB, education related indicators (enrolment, retention and completion of secondary education).
+Establish linkages with: - Local NGOs/CBOs/SHGs working on the issues related to Gender, Child Sex Ratio, Education, Health, Gender based violence and Child Protection. - Schools, colleges, professional colleges and universities, NYKS and NSS to promote youth campaign on value of girl child and enable her education. - Voluntary Associations, Doctor's Associations, Teacher's Associations, Commercial Associations, Rotary Club, Lion's Club etc. - Corporates to mobilize resources under Corporate Social Responsibility.